s1gr4y/pl4tform/README.md

 # Other Notes

-For the FreeType library, we only need the lib ".a" file when linking with the exe, no dll need.\
 We use FreeType version 2.12.
 We use OpenGL version 3.3 but higher versions could work.\
 We use GLFW3 version 3.3.8 but lower/other versions could work.